Guide

 Prerequisites

 - OpenClaw installed and running.
-See the existing guide for setup instructions.
+The OpenClaw setup guide covers installation.

 - Nylas dashboard account — sign up at dashboard-v3.nylas.com if you don't have one.